 Before a trip, you need to do something for prepare your trip as good as your want.
-Trip to Iran is same.
-I just list here somethings you need before trip to Iran:
+A trip to Iran is same.
+I just list here some things you need before the trip to Iran:

 1. A visa

 The most important part, of course!
 You can’t travel to Iran if you don’t have a visa, can you?

 These days, tourists can get a 30-day visa on arrival from any of Iran’s international airports, and some people have received visas on arrival at the land border crossings with Armenia and Turkey.